abdulkareeme/Library-System/README.md

 - Students can submit or edit their answers
 - Doctor and teachers can correct solutions and set grades and commnets on solutions and the rate will be genereted (A , B+ , F , ....)
 - Doctor and teachers can change deadlines for the course and assignments
-- Doctor and teachers can view statistics every assignment on their courses
+- Doctor and teachers can view statistics for every assignment on their courses
 - Doctor can send invitaion on his course to any teacher who not in them
 - teacher can accept or reject the invitation
 - teacher can create assignment on courses who are enrolled in them